Optum/Snap/README.md

 ##
 ### Google, Android
-1. Resign a .apk for Google Play Store
+1. Resign an .apk for Google Play Store
 2. Leaves a log.txt file in the directory next to the .apk file

 ### Needed for Android apps